Lab Management Scripts

 Visibility and Inspection (display.sh)

-Role: Provides environment state visibility.
+- Role: Provides environment state visibility.

-Input: Project lab/ directory.
+- Input: Project

 Persistence Practise